inria-paris-robotics-lab/prl_franka/README.md

 ### 2. Simulation (Gazebo + RViz)

-Simulate the FRANKA in Gazebo with visualization:
+Simulate the robot in Gazebo with visualization:

 ```bash
 ros2 launch prl_franka_run franka.launch.py use_gazebo:=true use_rviz:=true